Collection of Driver’s Licence Numbers Under Private Sector Privacy Legislation

 A driver’s licence is not a universal identity card.
 Rather, it is a means to enforce traffic laws and offer proof that someone is authorized to operate a motor vehicle.
 The driver’s licence number is sensitive and valuable to those intent on committing identity crimes.
 For this reason, these numbers are often the subject of security attacks and misuse.

 In Canada, there are four laws that govern the personal information practices of retailers.
-These laws are overseen by the Privacy Commissioner of Canada, and her counterparts in Alberta, British Columbia and Quebec.
+These laws are overseen by the Privacy Commissioner of Canada, and his counterparts in Alberta, British Columbia and Quebec.
 For the most part, where your business is located will determine which one you are subject to.

 Essentially, these laws require retailers to clearly tell customers why they are collecting the information and then ask for the least amount to meet their purposes.
 They also demand retailers to protect personal information in their care.
 Retailers should note that there is a big difference between examining identification, recording a name and address from it, recording the licence number, and photocopying the licence.
 Many business purposes can be satisfied by simply examining identification, or recording the name and address as displayed on it.